elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

 !!! note "Using Github pages and Quarto (advanced)"

     This option assumes you are comfortable with GitHub, Quarto, and deploying via gh-pages.
+No extensive documentation is provided here, but the official Quarto documentation is very good.

     Steps: